jjmedinaariza/modelling_book/docs/05-inference.md

 ##  [8]  69.44512 113.57432  62.76150
 ```

-You will notice that every element in our resample was present in the sample, but it may now appears several times (because of the replacement).
+You can see how some elements in this resample are repeated from the original sample.
+In my particular original sample I have one element with the value 113.57432.
+In my resample from that sample I have three with that value.
+In your particular sample the combinations can be slightly different.

 Bootstrapping involve repeating this process many times and examining the variation among the resamples to construct a confidence interval based on the resampling distribution.
 Bootstraping won't work well with very small samples.
 The sample size should be one or two dozen or larger (Kaplan, 2012).
 So let's move to a slightly larger sample and then we will create the resampling distribution.

 ```r